Concordium/concordium-scan/backend-rust/README.md

 #### Rest API server:

-When the GraphQL API service is run, it exposes rest API (legacy) endpoints [API (legacy) endpoints](https://github.com/Concordium/concordium-scan/blob/main/backend-rust/src/rest_api.rs):
+When the GraphQL API service is run, it exposes rest [API (legacy) endpoints](https://github.com/Concordium/concordium-scan/blob/main/backend-rust/src/rest_api.rs):

 These legacy api endpoints need to be maintained for backwards compatibility since several external partners (e.g. `coingecko`/`coinmarketcap`) scrap the total CCD supply in circulation from these endpoints.